daukantas/phonegap-plugins/iOS/WebInspector/README.md

 Only works with iOS 5.1, in the simulator.

-You **cannot** open the URL for remote Web Inspector in Chrome.
+You **CANNOT** open the URL for remote Web Inspector in Chrome.
 Use Safari instead.
 It works on Safari 5.1.5 (7534.55.3).

 The code that enables Web Inspector is conditionally removed if you are not